axa-ch-webhub-cloud/pattern-library/.github/ISSUE_TEMPLATE/bug_report.md

 <!--- Not obligatory, but suggest a fix/reason for the bug, -->

 ## Steps to Reproduce

+Provide a matching link to our [Storybook](https://patterns.axa.ch "Storybook") or a code sandbox.
 <!--- Provide a link to a live example, or an unambiguous set of steps to -->
 <!--- reproduce this bug.
 Include code to reproduce, if relevant -->
 1.